|Devel Chess Engine|

 In Devel, evaluation of king safety is quite similar to that of Fruit and Stockfish.
 Evaluation of passed pawns is nearly the same as in Stockfish.

-The program is a 32-bit application for a single processor system.
+The search is standard recursive with an expectation window (alpha-beta pruning) and quiescence search for nodes beyond nominal depth.
+The most common pruning techniques are used, including razoring, futility pruning (at parent and child node), null move pruning.
 Default hash table is 256 MB, configurable up to 2048 MB.
-Principal variation search (PVS) with up to 8 PV lines.
-Supports all common time controls, but never uses pondering (thinking on opponent's time).
+Principal variation search (PVS) with multi-PV option.
+Supports all common time controls, but never use pondering (thinking on opponent's time).